 The first and main factor when installing a rooftop green space is getting material into position for the job.
 In most cases this is accomplished using a crane or telescopic forklift (depending on how many floors the building contains).
 Safety is very important in this process, so only having the most qualified personnel with proper training and certifications is of the highest importance.

 Rooftops are often uneven surfaces that require specialized materials to make them an inviting outdoor living space.
 Six to 7 layers aid in waterproofing the area and protecting the building.
 Rooftop pavers are placed on a pedestal system to allow leveling of the space over the top of drainage and HVAC systems.
 Many of these pavers include the reflective quality required for LEED certification and to satisfy green-roof initiatives.

 Plant selections should be made with careful consideration.
 If your rooftop is lacking in shade, plant material should be full-sun friendly.
 Since limited growing space is available, plants should be those that thrive without having to root deeply.

 Another important factor in building a rooftop garden is the planning of the irrigation system.
 With irrigation pipes being exposed to freezing temperatures on the rooftop, draining the system regularly and winterizing it is necessary to keep the system functioning properly.
 Regular checks of the system are critical because small leaks can accumulate water on the rooftop and cause major water damage to the building’s infrastructure.

 Interested in learning more about adding an eco-friendly rooftop garden to your commercial property?
 Timberline Landscaping has an experienced and capable construction team comprised of highly trained individuals that can help plan and execute your plans for a rooftop garden.
-Fill out the contact form below to be connected with our commercial estimators.
+Contact us to be connected with our commercial estimators.